Green Wave defense forces three turnovers while tallying three sacks among eight tackles for loss

 The Miners scored 30 or more points in seven games and topped the 40-point plateau on four occasions in 2005.
 Price helped the offense rank ninth in the nation by averaging 300.6 passing yards per game.
 The offense featured three receivers who posted 100-yard receiving games.

-The Pullman, Washington, native also served as the quarterbacks coach for three seasons at Washington State (1998-2000) while his father, Mike, served as the head coach.
+The Pullman, Washington, native also served as a quarterbacks coach for three seasons at Washington State (1998-2000) while his father, Mike, served as the head coach.
 The younger Price helped develop quarterbacks Jason Gesser and Matt Kegel during his time with the Cougars.

 Price got his start in coaching in 1985 when he worked with two Australian club teams.
 He landed his first collegiate coaching position in 1990 when he was appointed a student assistant at his alma mater, Weber State.
 He progressed to the Division I-A ranks in 1991 when he joined the Washington State staff as a volunteer assistant working with quarterbacks and receivers.
 Among his protégés that year was future pro standout Drew Bledsoe.